soft sourdough breadsticks

 Total Time: 1 day 3 hours 32 minutes

-These breadsticks are a special treat---buttery with coarse salt and garlic on the outside and perfectly tender on the inside.
+These sourdough breadsticks are a special treat---buttery with coarse salt and garlic on the outside and perfectly tender on the inside.
 They are easy to make, and there is nothing like these sourdough breadsticks when they are fresh out of the oven.

 Ingredients

-• 1½ teaspoons salt
+• 10g kosher salt

-• 1/4 cup butter, softened
+• 57g (1/4 cup) salted butter, softened

-• 2½-3 cups unbleached all-purpose flour
+• 340g unbleached all-purpose flour (my flour is 11.5% protein)

 • 1½ tablespoons butter, melted (for brushing)

-• coarse salt and garlic powder for sprinkling
+• coarse salt and garlic powder (for sprinkling)

 Instructions